Joel Samuel Polack

 Joel Samuel Polack (28 March 1807 – 17 April 1882) was an English-born New Zealand and American businessman and writer.
 He was one of the first Jewish settlers in New Zealand, arriving in 1831.
 He is regarded as an authority on pre-colonial New Zealand and his two books are often cited.
 He was a maternal uncle of Alexander Salmon.

 Early life

 Joel Samuel Polack was born in London, England on 28 March 1807 to Sarah and Solomon Joel Polack (died 1839).
 Originally from Holland, the family had settled in Ireland and then England where Soloman was a successful painter and engraver.
 Polack worked for the War Office (Commissariat and Ordnance) for four years, serving in South Africa and in Mauritius, before leaving to travel in America.
-In 1830 he joined his brother Abraham in New South Wales.
+In 1830, he joined his brother Abraham Solomon Polack in New South Wales.